5.8 x 42 mm

 against area target.

-assault rifle is compatible with a 40-mm underbarrel grenade
+assault rifle is compatible with a Type 91 35-mm underbarrel grenade

-launcher, similar to the US M203.
-A more compact indigenous
+launcher, which is similar in concept to the US

 improved version with a relocated fire mode selector switch and some